EC man, CVTC instructor combine talents to save the bees

 People are also reading…

-“The number one commodity that beekeepers want more than anything else is clean honeycomb,” Simpson said.
+“The No. 1 commodity that beekeepers want more than anything else is clean honeycomb,” Simpson said.
 “Bees take forever to create it.
 You give up about eight pounds of honey per one pound of comb because it takes that much work for the bees to make the wax.
 Once the comb is built, they fill it with honey.

 “If you could give the bees more honeycomb, they can do a lot more pollination,”